Damside Windmill

-Damside Windmill (also known as Pilling Windmill and The Old Mill) is a tower windmill in the English village of Pilling, Lancashire.
-It was built in 1808 by Ralph Slater, builder of similar structures in the area, such as Marsh Mill.
+Damside Windmill (locally also known as Pilling Windmill and The Old Mill) is a tower windmill style structure in the English village of Pilling, Lancashire.
+It was built in 1808 by Ralph Slater, a builder of similar structures in the area, such as Marsh Mill.
 An earlier mill was marked here on Yates's 1786 map of Lancashire.

-The mill converted to steam power in 1870, and the sails were removed in 1887.
-It continued to operate until the 1920s, after which it fell into disrepair.
+The mill was converted to steam power in 1870, and the sails were removed in 1887.
+It continued to operate into the 1920s, after which it fell into disrepair.
 By 1975, the mill had been restored for use as a private residence.
-The top of the windmill was restored with a traditional wooden cap in 2007, restoring it to its original height of 73 feet.
+The top of the windmill was restored with a traditional wooden cap in 2007, which restored it to its original height of 73 feet.

 Inventor Richard Gornall worked out of a barn attached to the mill in the late 19th century.